erbarratt/savtocsv/README.md

 <h3>Output file prefix</h3>

 Use -o to define the prefix for any output csv's.
-The program will append <x>.csv, where <x> is the number of the current csv file being written to, determined by the line limit option.
+The program will append x.csv, where x is the number of the current csv file being written to, determined by the line limit option.
 Defaults to "out" (therefor out1.csv, out2.csv...).

 <pre>./savtocsv  -f filename.sav -o prefix</pre>